pghalliday/EstimationGame/README.md

 ## Contributing

+I don't like to install node modules globally so instead use the `setpath.bat` script to add the `node_modules/.bin` directory to the path whenever I start a new terminal session.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using ``./grunt.sh`` or ``.\grunt.bat``.

 ## License